sixeyed/ecs/episodes/ecs-m3/README.md

 ### Demo 2 - Deploy the Widgetario app

-The demo app will run in its own namespace - [01-namespace.yaml](demo2\widgetario\01-namespace.yaml) includes the Istio auto-injection label.
+The demo app will run in its own namespace - [01-namespace.yaml](demo2/widgetario/01-namespace.yaml) includes the Istio auto-injection label.

-_Deploy straight onto the mesh:_
+_Create the namespace and do an Istio dry-run:_

 ```
 kubectl apply -f demo2/widgetario/01-namespace.yaml